 DEALING WITH LOSS

 Of course, the central tragedy of this pandemic has been the loss of life.
 Vast numbers of people have died at the hands of the coronavirus, and, unfortunately, many know (or know of) someone who lost their life.
 If you have experienced the loss of someone near you, it’s essential to know that it’s okay to grieve.
-It would be best if you took the time to accept the loss and process it.
+It would be best if you took the time to accept and process the loss.
 It’s also important to understand that the grieving process has no time limit.
 Different people cope with loss in different ways.
 Regardless, this is likely to be an overwhelming and challenging experience where you have to arrange funerals, inform others and accept the loss yourself.
-Remember that there are many forms of support out there, so don’t hesitate to reach out to them if you need them.
-Doctors, therapists, support groups, charities and helplines are just a few examples.
+Remember that there are many forms of support, so don’t hesitate to reach out to them if you need them.
+Doctors, therapists, support groups, charities and helplines are a few examples.